Mineral and Energy Resources and Other Legislation Amendment Bill 2020

 12.11 pmMr ANDREWOpposes

-Supported industrial manslaughter provisions but opposed the bill overall due to changes to statutory office holder roles and the government's failure to implement black lung report recommendations.
-Accused the government of not being serious about mine safety.
+Supported the industrial manslaughter provisions but opposed the bill overall due to changes to statutory office holder roles, accusing the government of not being serious about mine safety and failing to implement black lung report recommendations.
+Criticised the government for not moving the Mines Inspectorate to Mackay.

 Coalminers and their families are being treated with contempt.
 This government is not serious about mine safety.
 They are only interested in mine royalties—yes, the money, the dollars, the dosh.2020-05-20View Hansard